Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 const idParm = `$${keys.length + 1}`;
 const userParm = `$${keys.length + 2}`;
-const updatedTask = await pool.query(`UPDATE tasks ${setClauses} WHERE id = ${idParm} AND user_id = ${userParm}`,
+const updatedTask = await pool.query(`UPDATE tasks ${setClauses} WHERE id = ${idParm} AND user_id = ${userParm} RETURNING id, title, is_completed`,
   [...taskChange.values(), req.params.id, global.user_id]);
 ```

-This looks a little complicated, and there are other ways to do it if you only have two fields that might change, but if you have many, you'd need to do something like this.
+This looks a little complicated, and there are other ways to do it if you only have two fields that might change, but if you have many fields, you'd need to do something like this.
+In the case of success, you want to return the updated object -- but not including the user_id.

 #### h.
 Changing DELETE /tasks/:id (deleteTask)